top of page

 • Does this presentation educate others about the topic thoroughly and accurately?

-• Does the presentation convince the viewer that this is an important topic to care about?
+• Does the presentation advocate for the topic and convince the viewer that this is an important topic to care about?

 • Is this presentation easy to follow?